HacKanCuBa/blake2signer/docs/docs/contrib.md

 1. Create a new release branch from `develop`: `git flow release start <M.m.p>`
 1. Edit `pyproject.toml` and change `version` (you can use `poetry version major|minor|patch` accordingly to one-up said version part).
 1. Edit `blake2signer/__init__.py` and change `__version__`: `__version__ = '<M.m.p>'`.
-1. Collect changelog fragments: `scriv collect`.
+1. Collect changelog fragments: `scriv collect`
 1. Edit the changelog to properly indicate the version.
 1. Copy the edition to the changelog in the docs.
 1. If necessary, write the upgrade guide in the docs.
+1. Run all checks, including fuzzing: `inv check`
 1. Commit, push branch and create MR to `main`.
 A CI job will publish the package to Test PyPy as a prerelease.
 If something went wrong, fix, commit and push again; the CI job will change the release number and publish it again.
 1. Merge into `main` and create MR to `develop`.
 1. Merge into `develop`, create and push signed tag: `git tag -s <M.m.p>`.
 A CI job will publish the package to PyPi.